Multitaper estimation on arbitrary domains: Introduction

 In this work, we show that the multitaper estimator only depends on the linear span of the tapers used.
 Consequently, we may calculate it with any set of tapers that span the same subspace as the Slepian tapers.
 This explains the success of standard eigendecomposition algorithms applied to the ill-posed eigenvalue problem since a typical failure mode results in vectors with the same span as the true eigenvectors.
 To ensure this fortuitous behavior, we propose replacing the standard eigendecomposition with a block eigendecomposition, extracting a basis for the subspace spanned by the leading $K$ eigenvectors.
 This problem is well-posed, because of the large spectral gap between the first $K$ eigenvalues and the rest of the spectrum, which we validate.

 Furthermore, we provide a mean squared error bound for the multitaper estimator on arbitrary domains.
-This generalizes previous results of Abreu and Romero \cite{abro17} on performance bounds for the one-dimensional case.
+This generalizes previous performance bounds for the one-dimensional case \cite{abro17}.
 We validate these bounds numerically, showing how they correctly predict the error decay as a function of the acquisition geometry.

 The proposed method is evaluated on synthetic data, where it is shown to perform comparably to the Slepian multitaper method for rectangular domains.
 However, we also show that the method performs equally well on the complement of a disk.
 We also evaluate the method on cryo-EM images, both synthesized and from experimental datasets, where we also achieve good performance compared to previous approaches.